Adoption of the Gregorian calendar

 Lunario Novo, Secondo la Nuova Riforma della Correttione del l'Anno Riformato da N.S.
 Gregorio XIII, printed in Rome by Vincenzo Accolti in 1582, one of the first printed editions of the new calendar.

-The adoption of the Gregorian Calendar has taken place in the history of most cultures and societies around the world, marking a change from one of various traditional (or "old style") dating systems to the contemporary (or "new style") system – the Gregorian calendar – which is widely used around the world today.
-Some states adopted the new calendar in 1582, others not before the early twentieth century, and others at various dates between.
-A few have yet to do so, but except for these, the Gregorian calendar is now the world's universal civil calendar, old style calendars remaining in use in religious or traditional contexts.
+The adoption of the Gregorian Calendar has taken place in the history of most cultures and societies around the world, marking a change from one of various traditional (or "old style") dating systems to the contemporary (or "new style") system – the Gregorian Calendar – which is widely used around the world today.
+Some polities adopted the new calendar in 1582, others not before the early twentieth century, and others at various dates between.
+A few have yet to do so, but except for these, the Gregorian Calendar is now the universal civil calendar, yet old style calendars remain in use in religious or traditional contexts.
 (Note: The international standard for the representation of dates and times, ISO 8601, uses the Gregorian calendar.
 Section 3.2.1.)
-During – and for some time after – the transition between systems, it has been common to use the terms "Old Style" and "New Style" when giving dates, to indicate which calendar was used to reckon them.
+During – and for some time after – the transition between systems, it has been common to use the terms "Old Style" and "New Style" in dating to indicate which calendar was used to reckon them.

-The Gregorian calendar was decreed in 1582 by the papal bull Inter gravissimas by Pope Gregory XIII, to correct an error in the Julian calendar that was causing an erroneous calculation of the date of Easter.
-The Julian calendar had been based upon a year lasting 365.25 days, but this was slightly too long; in reality, it is about 365.2422 days, (Note: The average year in the Gregorian calendar is 365.2425 days.) and so over the centuries, the calendar had drifted increasingly out of alignment with the Earth's orbit.
-According to Gregory's scientific advisers, the calendar had acquired ten excess leap days since the First Council of Nicaea (which established the rule for dating Easter in AD 325).
-Consequently, he ruled, the numbering of days must jump by ten, to restore the status quo ante; thus, for example, when the Catholic countries of Europe adopted the new calendar, the day after Thursday, 4 October 1582 was Friday, 15 October 1582.
-Countries which did not change until the 18th century had by then observed an additional leap year (1700), necessitating the removal of eleven days from the reckoning.
-Some countries did not change until the 19th or 20th century, necessitating the removal of one or two further days.
+Pope Gregory XIII instituted the Gregorian Calendar in 1582 by the Papal bull Inter gravissimas to correct an error in the Julian Calendar that was causing an erroneous calculation of the date of Easter.
+The Julian Calendar had been based on a year of 365.25 days, but this was slightly too long; in reality it is circa 365.2422 days, (Note: The average year in the Gregorian Calendar is 365.2425 days.) and so over centuries the Calendar had drifted increasingly out of alignment with the orbit of Earth.
+According to Gregory's scientific advisors, the Calendar had acquired 10 excess leap days since the First Council of Nicaea, which established the rule for dating Easter in AD 325.
+Consequently, he ruled, the numbering, i. e. dating, of days must jump by 10 to restore the status quo ante; thus, for example, when the Catholic polities of Europe adopted the Gregorian Calendar, the day after Thursday, 4 October 1582 was dated as Friday, 15 October 1582.
+Polities that did not change calendars until the 18th century had by then observed 1700 as an additional leap year, necessitating the omission of 11 dates from the reckoning.
+Some polities did not change until the 19th or 20th centuries, necessitating the omission of 12 or 13 dates.